omidnabi/RepoRangerTest/README.md

 The Tester is intended for Linux environments to facilitate RepoRanger testing.
 Follow these steps to use the Tester:

 1. Confirm RepoRanger is configured and running.
+2. Start RepoRanger process
-2. Navigate to the `Tester` directory within `RepoRangerTest`.
+3. Navigate to the `Tester` directory within `RepoRangerTest`.
-3. Start the testing process using `start.sh`:
+4. Start the testing process using `start.sh`:

 ```sh
 ./start.sh
 ```
 Make `start.sh` executable with `chmod +x start.sh`.

+5. Make changes to the tester repo to trigger an update.